-Gordon in Orvieto invites students into a dialogue about the interplay of faith, art, community and society—and to learn from the lives of artists, poets and saints of the past.
+Gordon in Orvieto invites students into a dialogue about the interplay of faith, art, community, and society—and to learn from the lives of artists, poets and saints of the past.
 As a part of the program, students encounter places that were formative to Christian civilizations in the West.
 These encounters spur Orvieto students to reflect on contemporary cultural influences and the ways in which they live, further orienting them toward a life that seeks to listen closely and respond thoughtfully to the people and ideas around them.

 To visit as a tourist is one approach but we have the advantage of time.
-We choose to go further because leaving what is familiar in search of something new is essential for any form of study abroad, any real education.
+We choose to go further.
+Gordon in Orvieto encourages students to enter a model of living and learning abroad that prioritizes participation and presence.

 Participation in the content of our curriculum and real presence in our community